-The Brand New Testament is a pretty silly film on the surface, but there are some rather profound ideas and questions lurking beneath that surface.
+The Brand New Testament is a pretty silly film on the surface, but there are some rather profound ideas and questions lurking beneath.
 Why does God let bad things happen?
 It turns out that he's a dick, and those things amuse him.
 This is also a film about our numbered days and how each of us might change how we use them were we to know how many we still have, in a series of very funny cutaways Van Dormael frequently returns to a man who knows he has 62 years to go, and so throws himself into all kinds of daredevil stunts, but we also see people who become reflective and others who become despondent.

 Ea's apostles, chosen at random, are an unlikely bunch, ranging from Aurelie (Laura Verlinden) who is lonely because her beauty means people only admire her from afar to sex-obsessed Marc (Serge Lariviere) to unhappily married Martine (Catherine Deneuve).
 Ea also recruits a scribe of sorts, he's the first person she meets; a semi-literate tramp.
 This is hardly a subtle joke about how the message of the bible might have been misconstrued when written down by people, but it's a funny and well-made point.